Al'Adalah

 Abstract

-This article examines how philosophical values embedded in the pesantren tradition can be operationalised into a contextual anti-bullying program.
+This article examines how pesantren leaders and educators operationalise philosophical values embedded in the pesantren tradition to design a contextual anti-bullying program.
 Using a qualitative case study of Pesantren Nurul Yaqin (Indonesia), the study triangulates in-depth interviews with eight key participants (a pesantren leader, five educators, and two students), participatory observation, and document analysis.
-Data were analysed through iterative thematic coding.
+The research team analysed the data through iterative thematic coding.
 The findings suggest that bullying in pesantren is repeated peer aggression sustained by power imbalance.
-At the same time, severe incidents may be contained when a strong moral ecology regulates institutional life.
-At Pesantren Nurul Yaqin, four ideals such as tawadhu’, ukhuwah Islamiyah, silaturahim, and ihsan, function as moral anchors that restrain domination, strengthen belonging, and activate prosocial defending.
-However, the study also identifies the limits of informal norms; values may be unevenly applied and insufficient when victims hesitate to disclose harm.
-Accordingly, the article proposes a values-based, Whole-School Approach-aligned protocol that formalises local wisdom into safeguards, including a confidential reporting mechanism, a peer-inclusive anti-bullying team, staged restorative responses, educator role-modelling, and parent or community engagement.
+At the same time, a strong moral ecology regulates institutional life and helps contain severe incidents.
+At Pesantren Nurul Yaqin, four ideals, such as tawadhu’, ukhuwah Islamiyah, silaturahim, and ihsan, function as moral anchors that restrain domination, strengthen belonging, and activate prosocial defending.
+However, the study also identifies the limits of informal norms; leaders and peers may apply values unevenly, and those norms often fail when victims hesitate to disclose harm.
+This article proposes a values-based, Whole-School Approach-aligned protocol that formalises local wisdom into safeguards, including a confidential reporting mechanism, a peer-inclusive anti-bullying team, staged restorative responses, educator role-modelling, and parent or community engagement.

 Copyrights © 2025